yukilite/tp/docs/UserGuide.md

 #### 4.1.1 Add a new Patient record

 The program allows you to add a new Patient record to the current list of Patient records.
+Note that patient id number (pid) is decided by HAMS and not the user.

 Format: `addp \name [name] \age [age] \address [address] \phone [phone]`